Gå till innehåll

 Bioaccumulation.
 Betamethasone has low potential for bioaccumulation.

 Risk.
-The use of betamethasone (sales data Sweden 2018) has been considered to result in high environmental risk.
+The use of betamethasone poses an environmental risk.

 Detailed information